garrandall/popular-music-data/tracks/maybe-i-deserve-tank.md

 Maybe I deserve
 to wonder who calling so damn late
-For you to say im trippin  it's just a homie from upstate (said it's just a homie) Don't he know it's 1:00 in the morning you say it's cool  baby it's cool
+For you to say I'm trippin it's just a homie from upstate (said it's just a homie) Don't he know it's 1:00 in the morning you say it's cool baby it's cool

 Baby I deserve
 for you to say he's coming into town ( he wants to see you)